Callahd2/TurbData_Manager/README.md

 **Pre-Release Notice**
 This project is currently in **pre-release development**.
 It is not production ready, and features may change significantly before the first stable release.
 The only JHTDB dataset currently available for querying is "Channel."
 Other JHTDB datasets will be available for querying through TDM in future versions.
+Info on this dataset can be found [here.]{https://turbulence.idies.jhu.edu/datasets/wallBoundedTurbulence/channelFlow}

 **Authentication**
 An API token is **required** to use the JHTDB.